pquiring/QSharp/readme.txt

   build
   release

-Then build the classlib:

-  cd classlib
-  setup
-  build
-  cmake {cmake options}
-  make | nmake

-To build any test:
+Then build the classlib or any test:

-  cd test...
+  cd classlib | test...
   setup
   build
   cmake {cmake options}